Ammara-Haroon/to-do-app/README.md

 `docker compose up --build`

-App will be available at http://localhost:5173
+App will be available at http://localhost:5173 .
+Reset the assigned ports in compose.yaml if required.

 ### Main Page With Sorted, Completed and Overdue Tasks